openaire/openaire-catalogue-docs/docs/downloads/alternative-model/cfhb.md

 ### value
 _Type: String &bull; Cardinality: ONE_

-The name of the data source
+The name of the data source.

 ```json
 "value":"Crossref"